-Headphones can also have a small noise-cancelling effect on their own.
-This can lead some to think that they can be used in-place of special noise-reducing headphones or earplugs.
+Headphones can also have a small noise-canceling effect on their own.
+This can lead some to think that they can be used in place of special noise-reducing headphones or earplugs.
 However, this is actually not the case.
 OSHA notes that these headphones aren’t as effective as specialty ones.

 Snags and tangles

 Another issue with personal headphones is the chance of them catching or snagging on something.
 This can already be annoying when it happens outside the workplace.
 However, it could also be quite dangerous when you’re working.

 For example, if you have to do a lot of moving around at your job, then your headphones could easily catch on to something.
 This is especially true if your work involves any kind of machinery.
 Overall, it’s not worth the added risk to wear headphones when doing this kind of work where you want to be as safe as possible.